Chart Color Schemes

 Arncliffe - Bardwell Valley hosts a young demographic, positioning it in the bottom quartile nationwide

-Arncliffe-Bardwell Valley's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
+Arncliffe-Bardwell Valley's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's median age of 38 years.
 Compared to Greater Sydney, Arncliffe-Bardwell Valley has a higher proportion of residents aged 25-34 (22.5%) but fewer residents aged 5-14 (9.4%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 35-44 has increased from 15.6% to 17.4%, while the proportion of those aged 45-54 has decreased from 11.2% to 10.3%.
-By 2041, population forecasts suggest significant demographic changes for Arncliffe-Bardwell Valley.
-The 35-44 age group is projected to grow by 84%, adding 2,671 residents to reach a total of 5,836.
-In contrast, population declines are projected for the 25-34 and 15-24 age groups.
+Between the 2021 Census and the present, the proportion of residents aged 35 to 44 has increased from 15.6% to 17.4%, while the proportion of those aged 45 to 54 has decreased from 11.2% to 10.3%.
+By 2041, population forecasts indicate substantial demographic changes for Arncliffe-Bardwell Valley.
+The 35-44 age group is projected to grow by 84%, adding 2,669 residents and reaching a total of 5,836.
+Conversely, population declines are projected for the 25-34 and 15-24 age groups.